-Chile is one of the most slender countries in the world at just 240km at its widest point.
-From the snow-capped volcanoes of Patagonia and blistering heights of the Andes to world-class wineries, lush rainforests, bustling cities and Maoi sculptures of Easter Island, there are a lot of wonderful things to see here.
-The country is developing quickly which gives you the great opportunity to visit a country in transition.
+Chile is one of the most slender countries in the world – just 150 miles across at its widest point.
+From the snow-capped volcanoes of Patagonia and blistering heights of the Andes to world-class wineries and Maoi sculptures of Easter Island, there are a lot of wonderful things to see here.
+The country is developing quickly, which gives you the great opportunity to visit a country in transition.

-- Accommodation: Dorms in a youth hostel start at $9 USD and private rooms come in at around $20 USD.
-Budget hotels are also inexpensive with prices from $20 USD.
+- Accommodation – Dorms in a youth hostel start at $9 USD and private rooms come in at around $20 USD.
+Budget hotels are also inexpensive with prices from $25 USD.

-- Food: $11 USD will get you a meal in a good sit down restaurant but for snacks and hawker food expect to pay around $1 – $4 USD.
+- Food – $11 USD will get you a meal in a good sit down restaurant, but for snacks and hawker food, expect to pay less than $5 USD.

-- Transportation: A taxi round most cities will cost a maximum of $6.50 USD, while a bus ticket costs around $0.70 USD.
-For travel between cities expect to pay around $8.00 USD for a 250km journey.
+- Transportation – A taxi around most cities will cost a maximum of $7 USD, while a bus ticket costs around $0.70 USD.
+For travel between cities, expect to pay around $8.00 USD for a 150 mile journey.

-- Activities: Skiing or diving is likely to be the most expensive activity you’ll take part in.
-Lift passes cost around $55 USD and day’s diving comes in at $60 USD.
-Entrance to National Parks and museums can vary from around $5, to $35 (for Torres del Paine Park).
+- Activities – Skiing or diving are going to be the most expensive activities you’ll take part in.
+Lift passes cost around $50 USD, and day’s diving comes in at $60 USD.
+Entrance to National Parks and museums can vary from around $5-35 USD for Torres del Paine Park.

 Money Saving Tips

-- Take the bus – The bus service is inexpensive and efficient here.
-Night buses here are quite comfortable and also a good way to save on a night’s accommodation.
+- Take the bus – Bus service is inexpensive and efficient here.
+Night buses are quite comfortable and also a good way to save on a night’s accommodation.
 With such vast distances, you’ll have to take one at least once.

 Top Things to See and Do

-- Wine Tours – Chile’s vineyards have been producing world-class wine for over 400 years.
-There are plenty of tours which you can go on, as the vineyards stretch the entire length of the country, although most of the best wineries are located near to Santiago and are thus quite easily accessible.
+- Wine tours – Chile’s vineyards have been producing world-class wine for over 400 years.
+There are plenty of tours which you can go on, as the vineyards stretch the entire length of the country.
+Most of the best wineries are located near to Santiago and are quite easily accessible.

-- Torres del Paine National Park - The 181,000 hectares of this national park were designated a UNESCO World Heritage Site in 1978.
-Torres del Paine lies between the Andes and Patagonian steppe, and is made up of snow-clad mountains, glacier lakes and some of the best hiking tours that Chile has to offer.
+- Torres del Paine National Park - The 450,000 acres of this national park were designated a UNESCO World Heritage Site in 1978.
+Torres del Paine lies between the Andes and Patagonian steppe and is made up of snow-clad mountains, glacier lakes, and some of the best hiking tours that Chile has to offer.
 It also happens to be one of the most beautiful and desolate regions on the planet.

 - Valle de la Muerte – Also known as Death Valley, this is an awesome place to go on a hike, go horseback riding, or even sand boarding.
 There are guided moonlight walks as well.

 - El Tatio geysers – A very popular tourist spot, these geysers are beautiful.
 You have to get up around 4am in order to catch the tour, but it is worth it.
-Remember to take a swim suit as there are many thermal pools in which to swim.
+Remember to take a swim suit as there are many thermal pools in which to take a dip.

-- Mingle among the Wealthy in Viña del Mar: Considered a Chilean Miami, this city next to Valparaiso serves as a hot spot for casinos, upscale cafes, and seaside restaurants.
+- Mingle among the wealthy in Viña del Mar - Considered a Chilean Miami, this city next to Valparaiso serves as a hot spot for casinos, upscale cafes, and seaside restaurants.
 Even if you don’t have money to burn, it’s a great place to spend an afternoon wandering down the beach promenade, taking in the sights and smells of the ocean.
-There is plenty of people-watching to be done here, and plenty of food to keep you satisfied while doing so.
+There is plenty of people-watching to be done here, and a variety of food to keep you satisfied while doing so.

-- Tour Pablo Neruda’s Homes: One of the world’s most famous poets used to call Chile home, but yet he couldn’t seem to decide on just one house.
-With residences in Valparaiso, Santiago, and Isla Negra, this Chilean icon stuffed a lifetime of knick-knacks, literature, and interesting maritime architectural pieces into his three homes.
+- Tour Pablo Neruda’s Homes - One of the world’s most famous poets used to call Chile home, but yet he couldn’t seem to decide on just one residence.
+With homes in Valparaiso, Santiago, and Isla Negra, this Chilean icon stuffed a lifetime of knick-knacks, literature, and interesting maritime architectural pieces into his three pads.
 All of them are open to the public.
 Even if you’re not a huge fan of his work, his homes alone are an interesting glimpse into Chilean culture.